 Semen retention refers to the practice of avoiding ejaculation.
-Proponents suggest that it has many potential benefits, from physical to emotional and spiritual.
+Some people suggest that it has physical, emotional, and spiritual benefits.
 However, scientific evidence is limited.

 This article will discuss the benefits and risks of semen retention, why some people may do it, and what happens when they do.